 Oh God, who makes the faithful to be of one mind and will, grant that we, Your people; may love what you command and desire what You promise so that, amid the changing things of this world, our hearts may be fixed where true joys are to be found.
 We ask this through Christ, our Lord.
 Amen.

 Our prayers and meditations during this season, which lasts seven weeks from Easter Sunday until Pentecost, can also remind us of the many ways in which what we commonly refer to as the Paschal Mystery is not some whimsical story, as some might have you believe these days.
-(The Paschal Mystery refers to Jesus’ Passion, Resurrection, Ascension into heaven, and sending of the Holy Spirit.)
+(The Paschal Mystery refers to Jesus’ Passion, Death, Resurrection, and Ascension into heaven.)

 Christ wasn’t just some philosopher or prophet but was indeed the Son of God, the Second person of the Trinity!
 As mentioned above, after His Resurrection Jesus wasn’t a ghost either!

 One of the apostles, St. Thomas, inadvertently helped provide proof of that when at Jesus’s behest, he touched His wounds from His crucifixion, after having previously expressed his doubts about our Lord’s rising from the dead.
 Luke’s gospel (24:42) includes another incident mentioned earlier when Christ ate some food in front of His joyfully amazed disciples.